WiIIiam278/Uniform/README.md

 #### Using annotations
 You can use the `@CommandNode` annotations to easily create cross-platform Brigadier commands (since: v1.2).
 This is the recommended way to create commands.
+This is useful for creating commands with not so many subcommands and arguments.

 ```java
 @CommandNode(